Click on headers to view frequently asked questions about Tembusu College.

 You live together in a building with 600 other students and the Master and Residential Fellows.
 You can have meals together, and leisure time can be spent at common lounges or themed rooms like the Reading Room or the Oasis.

-You learn as you read modules (part of the University Town College Programme - UTCP) with other students of the College (formal learning with approximately 15 per class); there’s also Out-of-Classroom Teaching through Master’s Teas, Tembusu Forums etc. Not forgetting, there’s also the Senior Learning Experience.
+You learn as you read courses (part of the University Town College Programme – UTCP) with other students of the College (formal learning with approximately 15 per class); there’s also Out-of-Classroom Teaching through Master’s Teas, Tembusu Forums etc. Not forgetting, there’s also the Senior Learning Experience.

 You engage in College life through student interest groups or in the many events that happen during semester.
 In addition to Tea sessions, we have had formal dinners, cultural night, music evening etc. A wide range of student interest groups (with interesting names!) have also been formed including an acapella group (Treblemakers), a Frisbee team (Tembusu Barefoots), a film appreciation club (Filmbusu), an Overseas Community Involvement Project (tEnpower) and a debating society (tDebate).
 Want to start up your own interest group?
 Don’t fret!
 In Tembusu College, students are given the opportunity to be creative and form a group with peers of similar passion!